 Marathon madness is vast approaching with early registration deadlines around the corner.
-To help in your marathon training, look no further then to the East.
+To help in your marathon training, look no further than to the East.
 Here are 3 ways Oriental practices and holistic therapies can help you cross the finish line.

 Moxibustion- Pump Up the Heat